Apply for the Taiwan Huayu Enrichment Scholarship (Australian perspective)

-*Note that I studied in Taiwan in 2019 on the 3 month Huayu scholarship.
+*Note that I studied in Taiwan in 2019 on the 3-month Taiwan Huayu Enrichment Scholarship.

 The Taiwan government’s Ministry of Foreign Affairs (MOFA) offers Australians the opportunity to study Mandarin in Taiwan for 2-3 months.
-Annually, about 15 to 25 scholarships are awarded to Australians to encourage study of Chinese as a second language at a variety of schools across the country.
+Annually, about 15 to 25 Huayu Enrichment scholarships are awarded to Australians to encourage the study of Chinese as a second language at a variety of schools across the country.

 Application Process (Australian applicants)